Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Emergent Anticipatory Recovery

 \subsection{Anticipatory Recovery in Vision Models}

 To examine the generality of the \methodname{} phenomenon, in this subsection we explore the sequential cyclic training setting on two tasks in computer vision: causal image modeling and image classification.
-More detailed experiment setup is available in Appendix \ref{sec:additional_setup}.
+More detailed experiment setup is available in Appendix~\ref{sec:additional_setup}.

-\paragraph{Causal Image Modeling.} For the causal image modeling task, we use pre-trained Image GPT models and the corresponding pixel tokenizers from \citet{chen2020generative}, and we use CIFAR-10 \citep{krizhevsky2009learning} as the fine-tuning dataset.
-Similar to the LLM experiments, we fine-tune our model on each sampled image for $M$ gradient steps, and repeat $E$ epochs with a fixed order of the images.
-The resulting loss curves are shown in Figure \ref{fig:imagegpt}.
+\paragraph{Causal Image Modeling.} Similar to the LLM experiments, we fine-tune a pre-trained Image GPT model~\cite{chen2020generative} on each sampled image from CIFAR-10~\citep{krizhevsky2009learning} for $M$ gradient steps, and repeat $E$ epochs with a fixed order of the images.
+The resulting loss curves are shown in Figure~\ref{fig:vision_models}(a).
 The results show that the \methodname{} phenomenon also exists for sequential cyclic training of image modeling in addition to language modeling.

-\paragraph{Image Classification.} For the image classification task, we use pre-trained vision transformer (ViT) \citep{dosovitskiy2020image} and VGG-19 \citep{simonyan2014very} models, and we use ImageNet \citep{deng2009imagenet} as the training dataset.
-For each experiment, we randomly sample 800 images from Imagenet and divide them into 25 batches of 32 images each.
-We train our model on each batch for $M$ gradient steps and repeat $E$ epochs with a fixed order of the batches.
-The resulting loss curves are plotted in Figure \ref{fig:imgnet_classify}.
+\paragraph{Image Classification.} For each experiment, we randomly sample 800 images from Imagenet~\citep{deng2009imagenet} and divide them into 25 batches of 32 images each.
+We fine-tune a pre-trained vision transformer (ViT)~\citep{dosovitskiy2020image} and VGG-19~\citep{simonyan2014very} model on each batch for $M$ gradient steps and repeat $E$ epochs with a fixed order of the batches.
+The resulting loss curves are plotted in Figure~\ref{fig:vision_models}(b).
 Results show that both the transformer ViT and the convolutional VGG exhibit anticipatory recovery in cyclic training.

 By these experiments we confirm that anticipatory recovery occurs not only for LLMs but also for at least some of the widespread image classification models and non-transformer architectures.